1989chenguo/CloudComputingLabs/Lab2/README.md

 HTTP proxy servers are both web servers and web clients.
 Because HTTP clients send request messages to proxies, the proxy server must properly handle the requests and the connections and return responses, just like a web server.
 At the same time, the proxy itself sends requests to servers, so it must also behave like a correct HTTP client, sending requests and receiving responses.

- The working pattern of HTTP proxy:
+The working pattern of HTTP proxy is shown in the following figure:

 ```
                                +-----------+               +-----------+